 4. Gather all paperwork in a master folder.

-Moving involves a lot of paperwork, including contact information of property owners, contracts, moving truck reservations, hotel room reservations (if you’ve booked one), and important financial documents.
+Moving involves a lot of paperwork, including contact information of the property owners, contracts, moving truck reservations, hotel room reservations (if you’ve booked one), and important financial documents.

 Inability to find these documents at the right time can lead to a lot of stress and delays in your moving process.